-From the learning of Cartwright It was thru my antics with Mr Sherlock Holmes that I had the opportunity to learn to read and right.
+From the learning of Cartwright Cartwright in the case of the Baskervilles It was thru my antics with Mr Sherlock Holmes that I had the opportunity to learn to read and right.
 I had the opportunity to assist him during the case described by Watson as the Hound of the Baskervilles.
-In the first instance it was a studious search if littler …Continue reading "With reverence to Sherlock Holmes "
+In the first instance …Continue reading "With reverence to Sherlock Holmes "

-From the Pen of Stanley Hopkins of the Great Teacher Sherlock Holmes I was fairly young when i had graduated as Scotland yard Detective and i attended a number of lectures from what some of the experienced detectives called a a theorist, Sherlock Holmes, I would go on to call him the great teacher …Continue reading "The Great Teacher of Sherlock Holmes"
+From the Pen of Stanley Hopkins of the Great Teacher Sherlock Holmes Meeting Sherlock Holmes I was fairly young when i had graduated as Scotland yard Detective.
+After attending a number of lectures from what some of the experienced detectives called a a theorist, Sherlock Holmes.
+I would go on to call him the …Continue reading "The Great Teacher of Sherlock Holmes"

 Received in the post Rat 221b Baker street London from the Lion Hunter I have the greatest respect for Sherlock Holmes as a Lion Hunter of some renown, who knows he had my neck in his hands I don’t know why he let me go but I guess he could see that I wasn’t a danger …Continue reading "From the Pen of the Lion Hunter Leon Sterndale "

 An extract from the journal of inspector Athelney Jones.
-Before my good fortune of working with Mr Sherlock Holmes and Dr Watson I had attended a lecture by the theorist, who it would transpire was very rarely wrong however according to Dr Watson’s writing I am not the only one who owes his career to …Continue reading "From the journal of Athelney Jones "
+The sign of the four Before my good fortune of working with Mr Sherlock Holmes and Dr Watson I had attended a lecture by the theorist, who it would transpire was very rarely wrong however according to Dr Watson’s writing I am not the only …Continue reading "From the journal of Athelney Jones "

 Rant alert Ok im going to have a but of a rant here but I’m sure it’ll ring true especially on LinkedIn.
 Car drivers take a look at this Now I drive a 7.5 tonne truck so you can take these distances and probably multiply them up by 15 assuming the average car weighs half …Continue reading "Be aware of the truck, stopping distances increase"